tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 without over-provisioning the client with excess tickets.
 However, clients which race multiple connections and place a separate ticket in each will ultimately end up with just the tickets from a single resumed session.
-In that case, a resumption_count commensurate with the number of parallel sessions would be used.
+In that case, clients SHOULD send a resumption_count equal to the number of sessions they are attempting in parallel.

 When a client presenting a previously obtained ticket finds that the server nevertheless negotiates a fresh session, the client should assume that any